siemens/gencmpclient/doc/cmpClient-cli.md

 on setting up any TLS connection and on checking any signature-based protection of CMP messages received, but not when verifying newly enrolled certificates.

+By default no certificate status checks are performed.
-Status checking is demanded if any of the status checking options are set.
+Status checking is demanded if any of the below status checking options are set, but only as far as a trust store is provided for TLS or at CMP level.
 Then by default only the leaf certificates of a chain are checked, i.e., the certificates of CMP servers and of TLS servers (as far as TLS is used).
 The options **-check\_all** and **-check\_any** may be used to change the extent